Sunday 30th March 2025 08:53:49

 This is the equipment to rely on when working the chopping board

 Cooking can be as easy as breathing, once said Fergus Henderson, the lionised chef of London restaurant St. John.
 Overseeing the pots and pans should, after all, be a gentle frenzy of pleasure for the person at the stove.
 Work with the seasons, if you can; trust your gut instinct; and focus on the therapeutic feel that playing around with produce can bring about.
-A good place to start when seeking joy in this department is with the equipment at hand, and the workhorse for any cook, professional or amateur, is the knife on the rack.
+A good place to start when seeking joy in this department is with the equipment required, and the workhorse for any cook, professional or amateur, is the knife on the rack.
 A dull blade, contrary to popular belief, is, on the whole, more of a hazard than a sharp one, as blunt edges, especially when cutting through tough surfaces and peels, can invoke shaky movements and, thus, lead to unfavourable slips and accidents.

 The all-rounder: Wüsthof Classic Chef's Knife